 How can I fix my bloating?

-It does depend on the cause of the bloating.
+It really does depend on the cause.
 The best way to fix it long-term is to identify the cause and address it directly.
-But in the meantime, there are a few little tweaks you can make to minimise your bloating.
+But in the meantime, here are a few little tweaks that can ease the bloat.

 Eat slowly & mindfully